Principal Financial Group, Inc. research snapshot

 Fundamental monitor

-Track AUM, AUA, net cash flow, non-GAAP operating EPS, ROE, free capital flow conversion, excess capital, capital deployment, segment margins, credit losses, mortality and morbidity, and retirement-plan demand.
+Track managed AUM and AUA, net cash flow across investment management, non-GAAP operating EPS, ROE, free capital flow conversion, excess capital, capital deployment, segment margins, credit losses, mortality and morbidity, retirement-plan demand, and the Beam Benefits integration.

-Update scenario ranges after the July 27, 2026 2Q26 release because capital markets and insurance assumptions can change the earnings path quickly.
+Update scenario ranges after the next earnings release because capital markets, flows, and insurance assumptions can change the earnings path quickly.

 Investment research summary